Ramsay in but no Celtic players in Scotland squad

 Calvin Ramsay earns a first call-up following his debut for Liverpool against Napoli last week.

-Rangers' Ryan Jack is in the squad, despite missing recent matches injured while captain Andy Robertson and Nathan Patterson return from injury.
+Rangers' Ryan Jack is in the squad, despite missing recent matches for his club, while captain Andy Robertson and Nathan Patterson return from injury.

 Motherwell goalkeeper Liam Kelly is also called up, along with Rangers reserve keeper Robby McCrorie.